mapillary/mapillary-js/README.md

 import { Viewer } from "mapillary-js";

 const viewer = new Viewer({
-    apiClient: '<your app token>',
+  apiClient: "<your app token>",
-    container: '<your HTML element ID>',
+  container: "<your HTML element ID>",
-    imageId: '<your image ID for initializing the viewer>', });
+  imageId: "<your image ID for initializing the viewer>", });
 ```

 </details>

 <details>